gunnarjohnson/repos-viewer/README.md

-# Pinned Repos Viewer
+# Repos Viewer
-**A React app that uses the GitHub REST API to display a user's pinned repositories**
+**A React app that uses the GitHub REST API to display a user's repositories**

 ## Table of Contents
 * [Installation](#installation)